 CLIL

-Are you a primary school teacher teaching maths, sport, music or other subjects through English?
+Are you a primary school teacher teaching maths, sport, music, science, art or other subjects through English?
 Are you thinking about trying it?
-Then this webinar series is designed specifically for you.
+Then sign up for the second half of our webinar series in January 2026.

-Below you will find the recordings of the four webinars in this series and the follow-up reflection task for each.
-These webinars are delivered by highly experienced trainers from Norwich Insitute for Language Education (NILE) in the UK, and have been designed with the support of pedagogical advisors from the académies of Dijon and Grenoble.
+Below you will find the recordings of the first four webinars in this series which took place in November 2024 and the follow-up reflection task for each.
+These webinars were delivered by highly experienced trainers, and have been designed with the support of pedagogical advisors from the académies of Dijon and Grenoble.
 They explore four topics that we identified through our conversations with teachers and teacher trainers across France.

 Session 1: Increasing student production in English Primary CLIL classrooms